18F/analytics-standards/README.md

 * [Anonymize IP](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#anonymizeIp)
 * [Force SSL](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#forceSSL)
+* Upgrades the [protocol-relative URL](http://www.paulirish.com/2010/the-protocol-relative-url/) to an HTTPS URL when making the initial connection to `www.google-analytics.com`.

 #### UA Code

-Message us on [g-analytics slack channel](https://18f.slack.com/messages/g-analytics/) and the Analytics Guild will give you a UA code linked to an account, which all 18F members can access.
+Message us on the [#g-analytics slack channel](https://18f.slack.com/messages/g-analytics/) and the Analytics Guild will give you a UA code linked to an account, which all 18F members can access.

 #### JavaScript Code Snippet